WHT Z06 Modifications:

 A major consideration when upgrading to an aftermarket battery physical size; you need something that will fit.
 But the Z06 has additional requirements.
 One is the terminal layout.
 Normally when facing a battery with the terminals closest to you, the positive terminal is on the left.
 The Z06 has a reverse terminal configuration.

 Another requirement results from the fact that lead acid chemistry batteries can produce hydrogen during charging.
-This means if the battery is located inside the passenger compartment or truck, it must to be vented outside the vehicle.
+This means if the battery is located inside the passenger compartment or trunk, it must to be vented outside the vehicle.
 Normally the Optima does not vent hydrogen gas but and has the potential to when charged aggressively.

 The Optima model 78 has vent tube holes like those found on the Delco Professional 90-6YR.
 It's slightly larger than the Delco but the biggest problem is that it has GM style side terminal connections.
 I decided I would rather deal with the lack of posts than lack of vent holes so I ordered one.